-In addition to the Access Project, the Port has been working with the Gulf Regional Planning Commission (GRPC) to conduct a Port of Gulfport Traffic Mitigation and Congestion Study.
+The Port has been working with the Gulf Regional Planning Commission (GRPC) to conduct a Port of Gulfport Traffic Mitigation and Congestion Study.
 The initial study is scheduled to include industrial traffic feeding into 30th Ave in Gulfport from Canal Road and Highway 49 and then passenger traffic on Cowan Lorraine in Gulfport.
-This study will assist in determining the best mitigation, safety, technology, and congestion improvement alternatives in order to make necessary improvements in traffic coming to and going from the Port.
+This study will assist in determining the best mitigation, safety, technology, and congestion improvement alternatives to make necessary improvements in traffic coming to and going from the Port.
 The Project is funded by a \$200,000 federal grant administered by the GRPC and a \$50,000 match made by the Port of Gulfport.